aditya-arch/feature-instagram-stories/README.md

 - **Initial Commit:**
   - Project scaffolding committed to the master/main branch.
 - **Feature Branch:**
-  - Full assignment developed on a branch (e.g., `instagram-stories-feature`).
+  - Full assignment developed on a branch feature-instagram-stories
 - **Pull Request:**
   - A PR was raised from the feature branch to master/main for review.